THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 What Are the Four Main Issues in Divorce?

-Divorcing your spouse can come with many difficulties and concerns.
+Hiring a divorce lawyer and separating from spouse can come with many difficulties and concerns.
 In the eyes of the law, however, just four elements compromise the heart of your case.
 Whether you and your spouse are trying to work together for an uncontested divorce or you are already preparing for a trial, it is important to understand the four main matters at hand.
 Discussing these issues with your spouse could help you both agree on the terms of the split.

 When you and your spouse divorce, the legal status of your properties change.
 What you used to jointly own may now be you or your spouse’s property.
 Each state has unique property division laws for divorce cases.
 Colorado is an equitable distribution state, rather than using the doctrine of community property.
 If the courts determine property division, they will do so in a way that is fair to both parties.
 Fair may not mean equal.